-Then you shall upload the pitch presentation of your demo/poster prepared in Pecha Kucha format.
-Slides shall be submitted in PDF.
-You can submit/update PDF of your presentation until April 7, 2019, later submissions will be rejected.
+- Then you shall upload the pitch presentation of your demo/poster prepared in Pecha Kucha format.
+Slides shall be submitted in PDF (onsite presentation) and MP4 (online presentation).
+You can submit/update of your presentation until 30 October 2023, later submissions will be rejected.
 Instructions on how to prepare slides in Pecha Kucha format are provided below.

 Note: if you have a Full or Short paper accompanied with a Demo, you shall make separate submissions of Demo proposal in EasyChair as described above.